macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 55: July 27, 2018

+**Today's Progress**: #R2D55 Learning more about regular expressions today.
+Of course more kata at #Codewars with kata "N High Scores", "My head is at the wrong end!" & "Ninja vs Samurai: Strike".

+**Thoughts:** Rank 8,584 @ Codewars

 ## Day 54: July 26, 2018

 **Today's Progress**: #R2D54 Learning about the new features in JS ES6.
 Practiced JS at #Codewars with kata "Convert a Boolean to a String", "Switch it Up!" & "Harry and the Mathematician's Chicken".